Ahessick/Indopro/README.md

 # DesertAdventure
 * OOP graphical game with keyboard and mouse listeners, similar to Adventure Island or Super Mario.
-Uses the proccesing application
+Uses the proccesing application and includes powerups and obstacles. (foxes, snakes and cacti) Objective of the game is to fight off/kill the obstacles by intersecting them with the movemnt of the mouse, and preventing them from escaping to the border of the screen.
+All while staying alive with powerups; as the obstacles will lower health of the player.
+The game includes diffrent speeds as you increase your level

 ## UI and Logic Planning
 <img src="https://github.com/Ahessick/Indopro/blob/main/images/DesertAdventure1.jpg?raw=true">